ahettlin/angular-cli-workshop/exercises/Exercise-4.md

 ...
 ```

 This defines the `ListPageComponent` as the component that will be displayed when requesting the root of the application (`''`).
-The `**` path defines a redirect that matches anything that doesn't match anything else in the list of routes, and redirects back to the root.
+The `**` path defines a route that matches anything that doesn't match anything else in the list of routes, and redirects back to the root.
 That way, if an invalid path is requested, you will see the `ListPageComponent` instead of nothing.
 Instead of a redirect, you could display a "PageNotFound" component here if you wanted.

 If you aren't running `ng serve`, sart it up and check your browser.
 You should see "list-page works!" at the bottom of the page.